 My blog contains affiliate links- which means that if you click on a link and end up purchasing something, I’ll earn a small commission.
 You’ll never pay a penny more, and I can continue creating free content like this, so it’s a win-win!

 A couple of weeks ago I wrote a blog post going over all of my crazy plans for transforming our large side yard into a usable space.
-That included a new patio and pathway, a feature fountain, and trellis…just to name a few.
+That included a new patio and pathway, a feature fountain, and a trellis… just to name a few.

 Since I wrote that post, a lot has been going on and we’ve made some major headway in the yard!
 So I thought this would be a good opportunity to do a little show and tell and share how things have been going!

 Let’s start with some before photos.
 Those are always fun, right?

 Installing a paver/ gravel patio is by far the biggest project we’ve taken on, and I’m SOOO happy to report that it’s almost finished!
 This project was no joke… it’s been a serious labor of love.

 You can see in the before pictures that the ground was extremely unlevel.
 So over the past few weeks, we leveled it out and ended up adding six yards of dirt!

 That’s been the most time-consuming part… but it pays off to have a level foundation for a project like this.

 After all the area was level, we installed a gravel stabilizing product called Geocell.
 It’s the black material you see in the photos.

 I’ve had a couple of questions about this material, and I’ll write another post specifically about our process and why we used it.
 In short, they use Geocell in commercial and residential settings as a gravel stabilizer.
 It makes it so the gravel/dirt/grass (whatever you want to put in between it) compacts and it’s easier to walk on.